junlarsen/LearnTerra/README.md

 This project was built for the Riot Games API Challenge (2019).

-The application allows you to replay a Legends of Runeterra match recorded with our collector tool in your browser.
+The application allows you to replay a Legends of Runeterra match recorded with our collector tool in your browser, share it with you friends via an unique link.

 ## Implemented Features